cschmi14/CSC-1052/README.md

 # CSC-1052
-A record of coding exercises and projects from Algorithms and Data Structures I
+A record of coding exercises and projects from Algorithms and Data Structures II